 The following table shows the basic topics covered on the Analysis Diagnostic Exam in Column 1.
 Column 2 shows the sections where this topic can be found in Abbot’s Understanding Analysis.
 The third column shows where this material can be found in Wade’s An Introduction to Analysis.

 * Although open, closed, and compact sets are included in Wade’s text in the portion on analysis in several variables, the Diagnostic Exam will only cover these topics in one dimension.

 The following list shows the basic topics covered on the Linear Algebra Diagnostic Exam.

-- Vector spaces; subspaces; bases; spanning sets; linear independence; dimension.
+- Vector spaces over real and complex numbers; subspaces; bases; spanning sets; linear independence; dimension.